kuklachert/technical-interview2/explanations.md

 *	The worst case efficiency must therefore be **O (n^3)**.
 *	In the helper function removeCharFromString, an index method is used, which may also worsen the efficiency of the main function depending on the implementation of the method in Python.

+Space complexity:
+* Apart from the input variables, the following additional space is used:
+  - A counter variable is used in the *for* loop.
+  - An additional string variable with the length of t is passed over to the helper function q1_checkAnagram.
+  - In the helper function q1_removeCharFromString, an integer variable is used to store the index of the char to be removed.
+* The overall space complexity must therefore be **O (n)**.

 **Question 2**

 Assumptions/definitions: